ggadwa/WSJS/readme.md

 ## Installation

 To install, clone this (WSJS) repository into a directory.
 For this example we will say the directory is WSJS.
-Next, clone any of the WSJS_Demo_* projects into a folder inside the WSJS folder, for this example, the folder will be named demo.
+Next, clone any of the demo projects into a folder inside the WSJS folder, for this example, the folder will be named demo.

 To start the demonstration project, start a webserver whose root is pointed at the WSJS directory